verhovsky/books-futures-explained/src/6_future_example.md

 These `Futures` are rather simple.
 Imagine our generator from a few chapters back.
 Every `await` point is like a `yield` point.

-Instead of `yielding` a value we pass in, it yields the `Future` we're awaiting, so when we poll a future the first time we run the code up until the first `await` point where it yields a new Future we can poll.
+Instead of `yielding` a value we pass in, we yield the result of calling `poll` on the next `Future` we're awaiting.

-Our `mainfut` contains two non-leaf futures which it awaits, and all that happens is that these state machines are polled until some "leaf future" in the end either returns `Ready` or `Pending`.
+Our `mainfut` contains two non-leaf futures which it will call `poll` on. **Non-leaf-futures** has a `poll` method that simply polls their inner futures and these state machines are polled until some "leaf future" in the end either returns `Ready` or `Pending`.

 The way our example is right now, it's not much better than regular synchronous code.
 For us to actually await multiple futures at the same time we somehow need